Carly Simon: Early life

-Simon was raised in the Riverdale neighborhood of the Bronx, and had two elder sisters, Joanna and Lucy, and a younger brother, Peter, all of whom died of cancer, predeceasing her.
-They were raised as nominal Roman Catholics, according to a book of photography Peter published in the late 1990s.
+Simon was raised in the Riverdale neighborhood of the Bronx, and had two elder sisters, Joanna and Lucy, and a younger brother, Peter, all of whom died of cancer, predeceasing her (in 2018–2022).
+They were raised as Catholics, according to a book of photography Peter published in the late 1990s.
 Simon has stated that when she was seven years old, a family friend in his teens sexually assaulted her.
 She stated, "It was heinous", adding, "It changed my view about sex for a long time."